SEIR-7-06/react-props/README.md

 ### Rendering Different Instances of a Component

 At this point we are set up to create many different people using our `Person` component.
-Let's render out a few more `Person` components passing different props each time.
+Let's render out a few more `Person` components passing in a `personName` prop and a `favColor` prop for each one.
+Pass in any values you want for those props.

 ```js
 import Person from './components/Person';